spider-123-eng/Gobblin-Work/README.md

 Topics Covered :
 ----------------

-1. Pushing Json data from a Json file to HDFS as Avro files using Gobblin.(Json To Avro)
+1. Extracts records from JSON files and store them as Avro files in HDFS .
 2. Pushing Json data through Kafka to Gobblin as saving as Avro files in HDFS.